-17. Assists individuals in investigating and acquiring resources which facilitate and/or enhances their independence and quality of life.
+17. Assists individuals by investigating in and acquiring resources that facilitate and/or enhance their independence and quality of life.

-21. Uses positive supports when handling behavioral incidents.
+21. Uses positive support when handling behavioral incidents.

 22. Provides follow-up services and reports as required.

-2. Coordinates, orientates, trains, supervises and evaluates staff in their delivery of services to individuals with
+2. Coordinates, orientates, trains, supervises & evaluates staff in their delivery of services to individuals with disabilities.

-4. Refers recommendations for disciplinary actions to Director of Services/Human Resource Director.
+4. Relays the recommendations of disciplinary actions from the Director of Services/Human Resource Director.